Skip to main content

 Roadmap

-• PCB intelligence improvements (in progress): next-gen auto placer (current SA-based version available, building toward full constraint solving + signal flow + thermal/mechanical awareness), trace width optimization, smarter autorouting with length matching and constraint-aware routing
+• PCB intelligence improvements (in progress): RL-based auto placer (current GNN+SA version available, transitioning toward reinforcement learning with deeper constraint solving — thermal, mechanical, EMI, signal flow), trace width optimization, smarter autorouting with length matching and constraint-aware routing

 • ASIC design (RTL synthesis, floorplanning, place-and-route, GDSII)